strtok/marwood-book/src/vm-overview.md

 | %sp      | Stack Pointer       |
 | %ep      | Environment Pointer |

-The %acc (or accumulator) register contains the result of any Vm instruction that produces a result The %acc register is also used by procedures to store the result of applying a procedure.
+The %acc (or accumulator) register contains the result of any Vm instruction that produces a result.
+The %acc register is also used by procedures to store the result of procedure application.
 For example, the procedure `(+ 10 10)` would result in %acc containing the result `20`.

-The %ip register contains a tuple that points to the currently running block of bytecode, and the next instruction to execute.
+The %ip register contains a tuple that points to the currently running block of bytecode, and offset in the bytecode of the next instruction to be executed.

-The %bp, %sp and %ep registers maintain state of Marwood's stack and call frame state.
+The %bp, %sp and %ep registers maintain state of Marwood's stack and call frame state and are discussed in detail in the procedure application section.

 ## Op Codes